-BANK RECONCILIATIONS
+3) BANK RECONCILIATIONS

-- 3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+- A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
-Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less that 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: - A) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - B) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation(e.g., initialed and dated, electronically logged); and, - C) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more that 12 months from the statement closing date, if applicable.
+Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: - i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);

+- Bank reconciliations include evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and, - iii.
+Management has documentation reflecting that it has researched reconciling items that have been outstanding for more that 12 months from the statement closing date, if applicable.

 The agency provided me with a certified list of all bank accounts.
-November, 2021 was randomly selected to be tested.
-For the 5 bank accounts selected for testing it was determined that the all 5 bank reconciliations were performed by the administrative assistant and were reviewed by the secretary/treasurer.
+October, 2022 was randomly selected to be tested.
+For the 5 bank accounts selected for testing it was determined that all 5 bank reconciliations were performed by the administrative assistant and were reviewed by the secretary/treasurer.
 There was evidence that the reconciliations are performed within 60 days of the bank statement date.
-2 of the 5 accounts selected to test had outstanding reconciling items over 12 months.
+One of the 5 accounts selected to test had outstanding reconciling items over 12 months.

-COLLECTIONS
+4) COLLECTIONS

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).

-Agency provided me with a certified list of deposit sites and I verified that it was complete.
+The agency provided me with a certified list of deposit sites and I verified that it was complete.